 }

-As you can see the custom type has been set, but the fields are empty:
+As you can see the Type has been set, but there are no values for the fields:

 fields:{}